 Peel, devein and butterfly 16 jumbo, Louisiana shrimp, leaving the tail on.
 Sauté lightly in butter for about 2 minutes.
 Be careful not to overcook.
 Set aside.

-spoon grits into large bowl.
+Spoon grits into large bowl.
 Place 4 shrimp standing up on top of grits.
-Garnish with fresh green onions and a tasted slice of French bread.
+Garnish with fresh green onions and a toasted slice of French bread.
 Serves 4 entrée size portions.

 - 1 lb.
 Shrimp

 - 1 medium onion, chopped